 "NATA is pleased to recognize these highly recommended individuals for their dedication, professionalism, and commitment to the industry," said NATA President and CEO Thomas L. Hendricks.
 "We are also proud of their focus on perpetuating the safety of general aviation collectively as well as in their individual fields."

 NATA will present the awards during the NATA Industry Excellence Awards Dinner on April 22 at the Renaissance Capital View in Arlington, Virginia.
-The association will hold the dinner in conjunction with its Aviation Business and Legislative Conference.
+The association will hold the dinner in conjunction with its Aviation Business & Legislative Conference.